 The new loans caused interest income to rise from CHF 24 million to CHF 27 million and earnings from investments in bonds and fund units rose from CHF 44 million to CHF 46 million.
 Overall, other finance income rose from CHF 68 million to CHF 74 million.
 All loans granted internally and external investments in foreign currencies are fully hedged with currency futures.
 The cost of hedging during the reporting period was CHF 30 million (2017: CHF 18 million).
 The investment book value decreased from CHF 3416 million to CHF 3216 million during the reporting year due to an allowance of a subsidiary.

-Swiss Life Holding’s profit distribution to shareholders in the period under review came to CHF 271 million or CHF 8.50 per share and was made out of the capital contribution reserve.
-The par value of the Swiss Life Holding share stands unchanged at CHF 5.10.
-The company’s nominal share capital at the end of the year remained at CHF 164 million.
+Swiss Life Holding’s profit distribution to shareholders in the period under review came to CHF 460 million, or CHF 13.50 per share, and was made out of the capital contribution reserve.
+The par value of the share as well as Swiss Life Holding’s nominal share capital stand unchanged at CHF 5.10 and CHF 175 million, respectively.

 The long-term debt capital remained unchanged during the reporting year at CHF 424 million.
 This consists of two senior bonds in the total nominal amount of CHF 425 million, comprising a tranche of CHF 225 million with a six-year maturity (coupon 1.125%; maturing 2019) and a tranche of CHF 200 million with a ten-year maturity (coupon 1.875%; maturing 2023).
 These debt financing instruments were issued in 2013.
 Interest on the bonds came to CHF 7 million.

 Staff costs and operating expenses including taxes dropped from CHF 22 million to CHF 15 million.
 The reduction is due to the stamp duty on issues resulting from the convertible bond conversions in the previous year.